 - I want to capture com port data to a log file.

 - I need real-time export to a database.

 - I need real-time export to an Excel file.

 - I want to export my com port data through the OPC server.

 Additionally, our com port logger can filter our unnecessary com port data using flexible filter rules, parse out and extract only necessary data from a data flow.

 Com Port Logger downloads

-The com port logger program and all plugins you can download from our download area.
+You can download the com port logger program and all plugins from our download area.
 The installation package comes with limited numbers of plugins.
 All plugins for com port logger you can download separately here.